 The Directorate-General for Economic and Financial Affairs monitors economic developments.
-The EU has yearly cycle of economic policy coordination called the European Semester.
+The EU has a yearly cycle of economic policy coordination called the European Semester.
 Each year, the European Commission conducts a detailed analysis of EU Member States’ plans for budgetary, macroeconomic and structural reforms and provides country-specific recommendations for the following 12-18 months.

 The Directorate-General for Economic and Financial Affairs also produces the European Commission’s macroeconomic forecasts four times a year (autumn, winter, spring and summer), in coordination with the annual cycle of the European Semester.
 These forecasts cover all EU Member States in order to derive forecasts for the euro area and the EU, and often also include outlooks for candidate countries, as well as some non-member countries.

 The analysis of public finances through national accounts is another well-established use of these statistics.
 Within the EU a specific application was developed in relation to the convergence criteria for EMU, two of which refer directly to public finances.
 These criteria have been defined in terms of national accounts figures, namely, government deficit and government debt relative to GDP; see the article on government finance statistics for more information.

 Regional, structural and sectoral policies

 As well as business cycle and macroeconomic policy analysis, there are other policy-related uses of the EU’s national and regional accounts data, notably concerning regional, structural and sectoral issues.

 The allocation of expenditure for the structural funds is partly based on regional accounts.
 Furthermore, regional statistics are used for ex-post assessment of the results of regional and cohesion policy.

 Encouraging growth, jobs and investment is a strategic priority for both the EU and the Member States.
 In support of these strategic priorities, common policies are implemented across all sectors of the EU economy while the Member States implement their own national structural reforms.